 Our high level of experience in minimally invasive and sphincter-sparing surgeries and other innovative techniques can help many people with anal cancer.
 We offer the most advanced therapies for every type of anal cancer, including in people with HIV and AIDS.

-Because we know the quality of life is important, we make every effort to preserve the sphincter, without affecting the control of bowel movements.
+Because we know that quality of life is important, we make every effort to preserve the sphincter, without affecting the control of bowel movements.

 At Brown Cancer Center you are surrounded by the strength of one of the region’s largest and most experienced comprehensive cancer centers.
 We have all the support services needed to treat the whole person, not just the disease.